mbStavola/rohan-bookmarklet/README.md

 What is the Rohan Bookmarklet?
 --------------------------

-An in-browser script to suggest a random manga from MangaUpdate, based on a query.
+An in-browser script to suggest a random manga from MangaUpdates, based on a query.

 Installation
 ------------